dirm02/realtime_weather_app/README.md

-# Weather Real-time App with React: An application for Real-time Weather Visulization made by React
+# Weather Real-time App with React: An application for Real-time Weather Visualization  made by React

 ## Table of Contents
 * [Introduction](#introduction)